 Final verdict – is it worth the investment?

-If I was looking for something in this price range, I wouldn’t hesitate to choose a Stamina rower, especially after checking out the customer reviews (which are overwhelmingly positive).
+If I was looking for something in this price range, I wouldn’t hesitate to choose a Stamina air rower, especially after checking out the customer reviews (which are overwhelmingly positive).
 It might not be perfect (as a mid-range rower it’s not the quietest), but for most people that won’t be an issue.
-Also, without manually adjustable resistance you control it by how hard you row, which is a feature that I like (this is especially good for HIIT workouts because you don’t have to stop your workout to adjust the resistance).
+Also, without manually adjustable air resistance level you control it by how hard you row, which is a feature that I like (this is especially good for HIIT workouts because you don’t have to stop your workout to adjust the resistance).
+For the price this has a really comfortable feeling, smooth rowing stroke that feels a lot more expensive than it is and makes it one of the best on the market.

 For more information and to read customer reviews see the link below: